Level8Broccoli/new-horizon/README.md

 Simple tabletop roleplaying system

 ## Goal
-Intuitive character building tool where a character exists on the basis of cards.
+1. Step: Intuitive character building tool where a character exists on the basis of cards.
+2. Step: Diverse functionality for "meta-gaming" (interactivity in between rounds, global storytelling etc.)

 ## Plan